mischano/discord-music-bot/README.md

 # Discord Music Bot
 ## 🍒 Mr. Cherry 🍒

-A custom music bot, an alternative to popular discord music bots that got shut down, streams youtube videos as an audio on demand.
+A custom music bot, an alternative to popular discord music bots that got shut down, streams YouTube videos as an audio on demand.

 ## Dependencies
 * Discord.py